 This post was produced as a joint effort of the Feed the Future Enabling Environment for Food Security project and Cultural Practice, LLC.
 The original post can be found on AgriLinks.

 Recent attention to sexual harassment in many fields, exemplified by the #MeToo movement, has revealed the pervasiveness of gender-based violence (GBV).
 Women from diverse backgrounds have stepped forward to report the abuse they have experienced in different environments, including the workspace.
-With regard to the agriculture sector, women working in fields, plantations, greenhouses or packing houses — often as informal or temporary workers without secure contracted employment — are not immune to these incidents.
+Most people who experience this sort of sexual harassment can contact their local sexual harassment lawyer to try and take legal action against the harasser.
+With regard to the agriculture sector, women working in fields, plantations, greenhouses or packing houses — often as informal or temporary workers without secure contracted employment — are not immune to these sexual harassment incidents.
+It’s advised to speak up against this sort of behavior, and sometimes contacting a lawyer might be the safest way to do that.
+Businesses looking to curtail an environment materializing where violence occurs beneath the radar should consider workplace violence training to make it clear that the issue is being taken as seriously as it should be.

 Comparable data on incidences of GBV in agribusinesses at a global scale is limited; however, some self-reported data exists from studies in different geographic contexts (Henry and Adams 2018).
 In Ecuador, nearly 55 percent of women reported experiencing forms of GBV in the export flower industry (Mena and Proaño 2005).
 Women in the export tea and rubber industry in Sri Lanka reported experiencing many forms of harassment like men holding their hips, coworkers spreading rumors about women’s relationships with men coworkers or other serious offenses like attempted rape (Wijayatileke and Zackaria 2001).
 In Kenya, among 40 women cut-flower industry workers, 90 percent perceived sexual violence and harassment as the biggest challenges they face (Jacobs et al. 2015).
 This data and the findings from a recent report by Henry and Adams (2018) synthesizing findings on the factors that contribute to the incidence of GBV in agribusiness suggest there are many women working in agribusinesses who could report, “Me too.”